 An important part of any graduate program experience lies beyond the seminar room.
 Students will find many opportunities for the informal exchange of ideas:

 Graduate Student Organizations

 Philosophy After Dark – a workshop series that meets over pizza to discuss graduate student work in progress

 Minorities and Philosophy (MAP) and Women In Philosophy (WIP) – two groups whose aim is to provide support and community to underrepresented groups

 Graduate students often form ad hoc reading groups, sometimes in association with faculty members

 The department holds an annual retreat in the fall semester at Morven Farm.
 This retreat features presentations by faculty and students in a peaceful, pastoral setting.

-The Balz Philosophy Library is a departmental library located in a beautifully renovated room in Cocke Hall.
+The Balz Philosophy Library is located in a beautifully renovated room in our building, Cocke Hall.
 It is intended as a quiet place for study and is used extensively by graduate philosophy students.
-The library is run by graduate student librarians.
+The department also maintains two graduate student labs as dedicated workspace.